jooy2/vitepress-sidebar/README.md

 - Default: `false`

 If the value is `true`, also include the folder path `index.md` file in the sidebar menu.
 Use the `includeRootIndexFile` option to include the index file of the root item as well.
 (If the file does not exist, it is ignored.)

+### `removePrefixAfterOrdering`

+- Type: `boolean`
+- Default: `false`

+Removes a specific prefix from each menu title from the menu items that appear after everything is done.
+This is ideal if you want to sort by the number in the filename without using frontmatter's sorting, and you don't want that number to be visible in the menu.

+For example, if `prefixSeparator` is the default (`.`), the following menus will be renamed as follows

+- File name: `1.hello` -> Menu name: `hello`
+- File name: `1.1.hello` -> Menu name: `1.hello`
+- File name: `1-1.hello` -> Menu name: `hello`

+Removes letters only once based on the separator, so a child item like `1.1.` should be used like `1-1.`.

+Can be used with the `prefixSeparator` option.
+See that option's description for more information.

+(Note: prefix only affects the title, the link will use the file link as it is).

+### `prefixSeparator`

+- Type: `string`
+- Default: `'.'`

+It is used with the `removePrefixAfterOrdering` option and allows you to customize the characters (1 or more) that separate the prefixes to be removed from the title.

 ### `rootGroupText`